wenleicao/wenleicao.github.io/_posts/2020-08-16-Pandas_Cheat_Sheet_for_Database_Developer.md

 [![image](https://wenleicao.github.io/images/blog38/join.PNG)](https://github.com/wenleicao/python_pandas_for_database_developer/blob/master/Python_pandas.ipynb)

 ### Please Note:
-* I listed the correspond SQL command and corresponding python code how to implement the same thing.
+* I listed the SQL command and corresponding python code how to implement the same thing.
 * Some section, I also include hyperlink which I used it as reference.
 I think it is helpful to read it if you want to know deeper.

 Hope this helps.